selwynpolit/d9book/book/development.md

 ### Code Sniffing

 You can set up PhpStorm to automatically look at your code and warn you of lines that do not meet [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards).

-This does require that you have installed the [coder module](https://www.drupal.org/project/coder).
+This does require that you have installed the Drupal dev tools (with `composer require --dev drupal/core-dev`) wich include the [coder module](https://www.drupal.org/project/coder).
 See [How to implement Drupal Coding standards at drupalize.me](https://drupalize.me/tutorial/how-implement-drupal-code-standards) for details on how to install and configure it.

 Go to: Settings, Php, Debug, Quality Tools, PHP_CodeSniffer